 3. Is video BIOS (VBIOS) the same as the graphics output protocol (GOP) driver?

-No. The GOP driver is a replacement for legacy video BIOS and enables the use of UEFI pre-boot firmware without compatibility support module (CSM).
-The GOP driver can be 32-bit/64-bit/IA-64 with no binary compatibility.
+No. The GOP driver is a replacement for legacy video BIOS and enables the use of UEFI pre-boot firmware without CSM.
+The GOP driver can be 32-bit, 64-bit, or IA-64 with no binary compatibility.
 UEFI pre-boot firmware architecture (32-/64-bit) must match the GOP driver architecture (32-/64-bit).
-Intel® Embedded Graphics Drivers' GOP driver can either be fast boot (speed optimized and platform specific) or generic (platform agnostic for selective platforms).
+The Intel Embedded Graphics Drivers' GOP driver can either be fast boot (speed optimized and platform specific) or generic (platform agnostic for selective platforms).

 Here is a quick comparison between GOP and video BIOS: